zachleat/selecthor/README.md

 # selecthor

-A way to test, learn, and demo CSS Selectors.
+A proof of concept project to show a way to test, learn, and demo CSS Selectors.

 ## Live Demo